 This is a special section sponsored by Champlain Township, in conjunction with its “Communities in Bloom” initiatives.
 These classes are open to residents of Champlain Township and surrounding areas.
 The Vankleek Hill Agricultural Society thanks Champlain Township for its sponsorship.

-- An arrangement with “cow” accessories
+- An arrangement with vegetables used creatively at the base

 - Tuberous Begonia